DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \subsection{Detection Speed}

 \autoref{fig:lag} plots the time difference between when we recorded the domain (\ie fetched it from CT Logs\footnote{We use the Certstream-reported timestamp because neither precertificates nor CT logs provide an insert timestamp}) and the RDAP-reported timestamp.
 We detected half of the newly registered domains within the first 45 minutes of their existence, and $\approx$30\% within the first 15 minutes.
 The distribution has a long tail toward 1 day (less than 2\% have a difference greater than a day), which we believe derives from our misclassification of newly registered domains (\eg due to incorrect extraction of the second-level domain (SLD) using the Public Suffix List) or zones published with several days of delay.
-The time differences across TLDs can be explained by the operational update times of their zones.
+The time differences across TLDs can be explained by the operational update times of their zones (\ie the domain needs to be active in the zone before a certificate can be issued).
 For example, the \dns{.com} and \dns{.net} registries update these TLD zones on average every 60 seconds while other gTLDs registries update their zones every 15-30 minutes.
 We validated this assumption by probing the zones of \autoref{fig:lag} for SOA serial changes, and found consistent timestamps.

 This result demonstrates that our methodology correctly and quickly identifies newly registered domains.
 The RDAP data helps to exclude corner cases and misclassified (as newly registered) domain names, and provides relevant metadata (\eg registrar identity, accurate creation time).